 Once you click it the background color selector will expand and you will be able to select the color you want or add the color hex.

 You can change the default title and label font size if you want.
 This is very useful if you are placing your chart inside a column, or you adjust its size.
 In this case you will have a smaller chart but your text will still be readable.

 When you click on your widget, 4 blue buttons appear.

-The second icon, the, allows you to move your widget up or down to the page.
+The second icon, the four arrow sign, allows you to move your widget up or down to the page.

 The third icon, the page, allows you to copy this widget and the forth icon, the bin, to delete it.